Ars3n3-Lupin/batch_programming/README.md

 # PortProxy

-This .bat file is useful to simplify port forwarding in windows.
-Normally we can use cmd or powershall to type commands as
+This .bat files are useful to simplify some tasks that are repeated e.g. port forwarding in windows.
+Usually we can use cmd or powershall to type commands as
       netsh interface portproxy
 This file is useful to choose our choice from menu.
 Open this file as administrator and follow the instructions.